Hacking Cryptographic Protocols with Advanced Variational Quantum Attacks: Methodology

 Let us see more in detail why the outcome of both circuits in Fig.(\ref{Fig1}) is the same.
 For this, we analyze the overall state of the system in the improved version in Fig.(\ref{Fig1}.b), both for the qubits in the quantum register as well as for the bits in the message register.
 In step (1) in the diagram, the overall register is in the state \beq \ket{\psi^{(1)}} = \ket{+}^{\otimes N} ~ [0 0 \cdots 0], \eeq where only the qubits in the text register are in a quantum state, and bits in the message register are in the classical string bits $[0 0 \cdots 0]$ of $N'$ bits.
 Next, in step 2, after applying the variational quantum circuit in the key register and codifying the plaintext in the message register, one has the state \beq \ket{\psi^{(2)}} = \left(\sum_{k = 0}^{2^N - 1} c_k(\beta) \ket{k} \right)~ [ ~p ~], \eeq which is equivalent to Eq.(\ref{two}), but with a classical string of bits for the second register.
 Now, measuring the key register in this quantum state will produce a key $k$ with probability \beq {\rm Prob}(k) = |c_k(\beta)|^2. \eeq The next part of the circuit is entirely classical.
 The encryption function $C_c$ will then codify plaintext $p$ with key $k$ with the above probability.
+Therefore, this function will in fact produce ciphertext $p'(k,p)$ with probability \beq {\rm Prob}(p'(k,p)) = |c_k(\beta)|^2. \eeq Here, $p'(k, p)$ is a deterministic result of the classical encryption process $p' = C_c(k, p)$, where $k$ is the sampled key and $p$ is the plaintext.
+The probability ${\rm Prob}(p'(k, p))$ reflects the likelihood of the algorithm sampling the ciphertext $p'$ due to the variational parameters $\beta$ encoded in the key amplitudes $c_k(\beta)$.

-Therefore, this function will in fact produce ciphertext $p'(k,p)$ with probability \beq {\rm Prob}(p'(k,p)) = |c_k(\beta)|^2. \eeq Therefore, at each iteration in the variational loop, the improved VQAA algorithm is sampling ciphertexts $p'(k,p)$ with probability distribution ${\rm Prob}(p'(k,p)) = |c_k(\beta)|^2$, exactly as in the orginal proposal, but with fewer qubits, fewer quantum gates, and a big part of the method being processed entirely by a classical computer.
+Therefore, at each iteration in the variational loop, the improved VQAA algorithm is sampling ciphertexts $p'(k,p)$ with probability distribution ${\rm Prob}(p'(k,p)) = |c_k(\beta)|^2$, exactly as in the orginal proposal, but with fewer qubits, fewer quantum gates, and a big part of the method being processed entirely by a classical computer.
 Reducing circuit depth is specially pertinent for NISQ hardware where the noise introduced by gates can be a limiting factor of the reliable performance of a quantum algorithm \cite{decoders}.